circleci/circleci-docs/jekyll/_cci2/executor-types.md

 - Avoid using mutable tags like `latest` or `1` as the image version in your `config.yml file`.
 It is best practice to use precise image versions or digests, like `redis:3.2.7` or `redis@sha256:95f0c9434f37db0a4f...` as shown in the examples.
 Mutable tags often lead to unexpected changes in your job environment.
 CircleCI cannot guarantee that mutable tags will return an up-to-date version of an image.
 You could specify `alpine:latest` and actually get a stale cache from a month ago.

-- If you experience increases in your run times due to installing additional tools during execution, it is best practice to use the [Building Custom Docker Images Documentation]({{ site.baseurl }}/2.0/custom-images/) to create a custom image with tools that are pre-loaded in the container to meet the job requirements.
+- If you experience increases in your run times due to installing additional tools during execution, use the [Building Custom Docker Images Documentation]({{ site.baseurl }}/2.0/custom-images/) to create a custom image with tools that are pre-loaded in the container to meet the job requirements.

 - When you use [AWS ECR]({{ site.baseurl }}/2.0/private-images/#aws-ecr) images, it is best practice to use `us-east-1` region.
 Our job execution infrastructure is in `us-east-1` region, so having your image on the same region reduces the image download time.